 Constrained Choices in Lifestyle: The requirement to service debt will place you in a tight spot whereby you have to make difficult choices between bill payments and the enjoyment of retirement activities.

-Broader Challenges in Managing Emergencies: When part of your income is committed towards debt service, it becomes more difficult to handle unexpected expenses.
+Broader Challenges in Managing Emergencies: When part of your income is committed to debt service, handling unexpected expenses becomes more difficult.

 Possibility of Compounding Debt